Workplace Violence Prevention Plan (WVPP)

 - Recognizing and handling threatening or hostile situations that may lead to violent acts by persons who are service recipients of our establishment.

-- Ensure that all reports of violent acts, threats of physical violence, verbal abuse, property damage or other signs of strain or pressure in the workplace are handled effectively by management and that the person making the report is not subject to retaliation by the person making the threat.
+- Ensuring that all reports of violent acts, threats of physical violence, verbal abuse, property damage or other signs of strain or pressure in the workplace are handled effectively by management and that the person making the report is not subject to retaliation by the person making the threat.

 - Provide/review employee, supervisor, and management training on emergency action procedures.

-Ensure adequate employee escape routes.
+- Ensure adequate employee escape routes.

-Increase awareness by employees, supervisors, and managers of the warning signs of potential workplace violence.
+- Increase awareness by employees, supervisors, and managers of the warning signs of potential workplace violence.

-Establish a policy for prohibited practices as a
+- Establish a policy for prohibited practices as a:

 After a workplace incident, a member of the Public Safety team will implement the following post-incident procedures:

 - Visit the scene of an incident as soon as it is safe and practical.
+Work with local authorities when applicable.

 - Interview involved parties, such as employees, witnesses, law enforcement, and/or security personnel.